ethereum-optimism/optimism-tutorial/getting-started/README.md

 Not only is it faster, but such EVMs often have extra features, such as the [ability to log messages from Solidity](https://hardhat.org/tutorial/debugging-with-hardhat-network.html) or a [graphical user interface](https://trufflesuite.com/ganache/).

 After you are done with that development, debug your decentralized application using either a [development node](https://community.optimism.io/docs/developers/build/dev-node/) or the [Goerli test network](https://community.optimism.io/docs/useful-tools/networks/).
-This lets you debug parts that that are Optimism specific such as calls to bridges to transfer assets between layers.
+This lets you debug parts that are Optimism specific such as calls to bridges to transfer assets between layers.

 Only when you have a version that works well on a test network should you deploy to the production network, where every transaction has a cost.